 So Much More Than Rice

 Given the sheer output of commercial rice cookers, you'd think that would be enough to justify spending the money one costs.
 These units, however, surpass expectations and value in that they can meet many other demands in today's kitchen.
-They can be used to warm tortillas for wraps or to steam husks for tamales.
-They can steam vegetables and dumplings.
+A rice steamer can be used to warm tortillas for wraps or to steam husks for tamales, and steam vegetables and dumplings.
 These cookers will allow you to create breakfast polenta or frittatas without heating up the entire kitchen.
 Creole favorites like jambalaya and crawfish dishes are a breeze in a rice cooker.
 Even desserts like flan and carrot cake can be prepared without the worry of over-cooking.